 There aren’t many homes that can’t use some additional storage space.
 If you have a large family and a small home, you’ll know just how hard it is to find that extra storage space.

 You might find what you’re looking for underneath the stairs in your home.
-There lies a void which you can turn into a clever storage system – a DIY under-the-staircase cabinet!
+There lies a void that you can turn into a clever storage system – a DIY under-the-staircase cabinet!

 - 5 pieces of 12′, 2″ thick Black Cherry boards

 - 1/16″ Veneer Panels

 - Masking Tape

 - Cabinet Scraper